-Users can press F5 or click the reload button to retry loading the page when the unable to connect page shows up.
+You can press F5 or click the reload button to retry loading the page when the unable to connect page shows up.
+Experienced users may use Shift-F5 instead as it bypasses the browser cache and requests all files from the website again from the server it is hosted on.

 Enter Try Again, a Firefox add-on that automates the reconnection attempts to temporarily unavailable websites.

-The add-on is pre-configured to retry the connection a maximum of five times with a four second timeout in between reconnection attempts.
-The number of retries and the timeout between retries can be configured in the add-on’s options.
+The add-on is pre-configured to retry the connection a maximum of five times with four second pauses in between reconnection attempts.
+The number of retries and the pause time between retries are configured in the add-on's options.

 The add-on furthermore links to the Google Cache and Wayback Archive, which often store cached copies of the web page so that it can be accessed through those services.